pypa/distlib/docs/tutorial.rst

    single: Manifest; pruning directories

-This directive takes the name of a directory (relative to the base) and removes all the names under it from :attr:`files`.
+This directive takes the name of a directory (relative to the base) and removes all the names under it from :attr:`~distlib.manifest.Manifest.files`.

 Next steps